Quitten/Autorize/README.md

 ---

+## Multi-User Comparison & Viewer Visibility

+Autorize supports **multiple low-privileged users** simultaneously, allowing you to compare authorization behavior across different roles or sessions.

+### Per-User Request/Response Viewers

+Each configured user gets a **dedicated request/response viewer** on the right side of the table.
+When you select a row, all visible user viewers update automatically with their respective data.
+This means you can view User 1 and User 2 responses **side by side** to quickly spot differences in authorization enforcement.

+**Clicking on a user's column cells** (e.g., "User 1 Modif.
+Len" or "User 1 Authz.
+Status") will **expand that user's viewer** to full size for a focused inspection.
+Clicking the **URL column** restores all visible viewers for comparison.

+### Viewer Visibility Toggle

+The **"Request/Response Viewers"** tab includes an **eye icon** button in the tab header.
+Clicking it opens a popup menu where you can toggle which viewer sections are displayed:

+- **Per-user viewers** (e.g., "User 1 Request/Response", "User 2 Request/Response")
+- **Original Request/Response**
+- **Unauthenticated Request/Response**

+This allows you to customize the right panel to show only the comparisons you care about.
+For example:

+- Show only **User 1** and **Original** to compare a low-privileged user against the original response
+- Show **User 1** and **User 2** to compare two different roles
+- Hide **Unauthenticated** if you're only testing authorization, not authentication

+The visibility selection dynamically adjusts the panel layout, giving more vertical space to the remaining viewers.

+---
 ## Limitations & Notes

 - Autorize relies on **response comparison heuristics** and fingerprints—false positives or false negatives are possible.